 ACOSARs main technological result is represented by the functionality enabling still not existing throughout continuous development processes, including:

-- Advanced Co-Simulation Interface (ACI) specification as a formal description (e.g. UML) of simulation tool interfaces, RT-System interfaces, the communication protocol and the Functional Framework defining the required application programming interfaces (API’s) to share information between subsystems including system requirements and system architectures for application.
+- Distributed Co-simulation Protocol (DCP) specification as a formal description (e.g. UML) of simulation tool interfaces, RT-System interfaces, the communication protocol and the Functional Framework defining the required application programming interfaces (API's) to share information between subsystems including system requirements and system architectures for application.

-- Test Suite for proving conformance of ACI implementations for simulation tool interfaces, RT-System interfaces, the communication protocol and the functional framework consisting of implemented test suits and specific test examples.
+- Test Suite for proving conformance of DCP implementations for simulation tool interfaces, RT-System interfaces, the communication protocol and the functional framework consisting of implemented test suits and specific test examples.

-- Prototype simulation tool interfaces, RT-System interfaces, for communication system abstraction implementing specified ACI functionalities which are confirmed by developed test procedures.
+- Prototype simulation tool interfaces, RT-System interfaces, for communication system abstraction implementing specified DCP functionalities which are confirmed by developed test procedures.

-- Prototype converter module (FPGA) supporting ACI specifications confirmed and offering typical interfaces for fast physical system interfacing.
+- Prototype converter module (FPGA) supporting DCP specifications confirmed and offering typical interfaces for fast physical system interfacing.